News, Info, & Updates

 Read more: Fighting to give students a voice on city council

-- By Review Staff | The Cornell Review
+- Written by: Review Staff | The Cornell Review

 Students are now in the midst of the formal fraternity recruitment process, where prospective members decide which house they want to join, and the brothers decide how to perpetuate their unique house personality.